-Compost: One of the Most Impactful Changes We Can Make
+Compost: One of the Most Impactful Things We Can Do

 Stop The Release of Methane

 Many of us believe that organic matter, such as a banana peel or lawn clippings, simply biodegrades when it is trashed.
 However, when organic waste goes to the landfill, it is covered and breaks down without oxygen.
-The byproduct is one of the most dangerous greenhouse gases of all—methane, which is 84 times as potent as carbon dioxide in the short term in contributing to global warming.
+The byproduct is one of the most dangerous greenhouse gases of all—methane, which is 84 times the global warming potential as carbon dioxide in the short term, contributing significantly to global warming.
 Composting prevents the release of methane, mimicking Earth’s natural systems and conserving valuable space in landfills.

 Make Soil Work for The Climate